-Mara raised her eyebrows in disbelief.
+Her eyebrows soared and she gave a little snort.
 "Really?
-If the accent wasn't a dead give-a-way, your pal's shirt there certainly was.
-No one from these parts would be caught dead in a Boston shirt."
+The accent's a dead give-a-way, but your pal's shirt comes in a close second.
+No one from these parts would be caught dead wearing a Boston shirt."

 "Well, anyway, congratulations on making the team.
-It's a shame it isn't more of a celebration."
+It's a shame you can't celebrate properly."

 "I have no idea.
 Don't you make conversation with your customers?"

-"Well, yeah, but yours always seem more interesting," Kelsey replied and Mara glanced around at Kelsey's tables: a group of girls, an older couple, and a mix of what looked like couples.
+"Well, yeah, but yours always seem more interesting," Kelsey explained.
+Mara glanced over toward Kelsey's section: a few groups of girls, an older couple, and a mix of what looked like couples.

 "Really?
 How do you know?"

-"They smell like hockey players," Mara said sarcastically.
-She glanced at the Minnesota table just as a couple new faces join.
-She smiled and cut in before Kelsey could comment on what she said, "Oh look, Mac is here!"
+"They smell like hockey players," Mara replied sarcastically.
+She glanced over at the Minnesota table just as a couple of new arrivals joined them.
+She smiled and cut in before Kelsey could comment.
+"Oh look, Robbie is here!"

 "Rob McClanahan?"
-Kelsey squealed as Mara walked away.
+Kelsey practically squealed as Mara walked away.
 "He is so dreamy."

-Unfortunately Mara wasn't out of earshot when Kelsey finished her thoughts on Rob.
-She rolled her eyes at her boy-crazy co-worker.
-As she neared the table, she grinned, watching Rob and his friend greet the boys at the table.
+Unfortunately, Mara was not out of earshot when Kelsey finished her thoughts on Rob.
+She rolled her eyes in response to her boy-crazy co-worker.
+Nearing the table, she could not help but grin as she watched Rob and his friend greet the group of boys.

 "Robbie McClanahan!" she said loudly.
 "I didn't think I'd ever see you again."

-"Just didn't know you'd make it!"
+"I didn't think you'd make it!"
 Mara jested.
-"I guess Coach Brooks knows what he's doing after all."
+"I guess Herb knows what he's doing after all."

 "I hope he does," Rob replied.
-"Oh, hey, real quick, this is Mark Johnson."
-He gestured to the boy that had come into the bar with him.
+"Oh, real quick, this is Mark Johnson."
+He gestured to the boy standing beside him.

 "Nice to meet you, Mark."

 "Did you meet all these other guys?"
-Rob asked.
+Rob asked, looking around the table.

-"We weren't formally introduced, because someone doesn't have any manners," she told him, giving a pointed look at Verchota.
-He just narrowed his eyes back at her.
+"No, we weren't formally introduced, because someone doesn't have any manners," she told him, shooting a pointed look at Verchota.
+He narrowed his eyes back at her.

-Rob pointed at each other boys in turn as he introduced them.
+Rob pointed to each boy as he introduced them.
 "You know Janny.
 That's Buzzy Schneider.
 You know Christy.
 Bah Harrington and Mark Pavelich."

 "Excuse me?
-Did he just say your name was Bah?"
-Mara asked, just wanting to clarify.
+Did you just call him 'Bah'?"
+Mara asked just to clarify.

-Mara nodded and Rob spoke back up.
-"Mara's grandfather is the rink manager, so you might see her around on occasion."
+She nodded and Rob spoke up.
+"Mara's grandfather is the rink manager, so you'll probably see her around."

 "Glad we got that out of the way, Rob.
-I didn't want anyone thinking I was stalking them or something."
+I wouldn't want anyone to think I was stalking them or something."
 Mara grinned.
-Wanting to resume her duties, she asked Rob and Mark if they needed anything.
+Needing to get back to work, she asked the two boys if they wanted drinks.

 "Just a couple of glasses would be great!"
 Mark said.